MongoEngine/mongoengine/docs/guide/signals.rst

 Overview
 --------

-Signals are found within the :module:`~mongoengine.signals` module.
+Signals are found within the `mongoengine.signals` module.
 Unless specified signals receive no additional arguments beyond the `sender` class and `document` instance.
 Post-signals are only called if there were no exceptions raised during the processing of their related function.